pmdevita/django-shinobi/docs/docs/differences.md

 Shinobi adds a `@property` field to the Schema so that the normal name can be accessed without using Pydantic's aliases, freeing it to be used for other manual or automatically generated aliases.

+## Build and CI Changes

+### Better version compatibility

+Shinobi now restricts versions of Pydantic to known tested and compatible ones.
+This should prevent surprise updates to Pydantic from breaking Shinobi.

+### Improved CI testing

+Previously, Ninja would only run tests against one specific version of Python, Django, and Pydantic.
+Consequentially, in order to hit 100% test coverage, many branches and lines had to be excluded from the coverage total, which also meant we didn't really have the full picture of line coverage.

+Shinobi now tests against every supported combination of Python, Django, and Pydantic, and combines the coverage from them to account for version-specific code.
+If you're contributing to Shinobi and open a PR, you'll now also receive a comment detailing which tests passed and failed, and which lines are still missing in coverage.

+These changes should make contributing easier and improve the awareness of our testing.